MicrosoftDocs/architecture-center/docs/example-scenario/devops/automated-api-deployments-apiops-content.md

   :::image type="content" alt-text="Screenshot that shows the jobs in an example run of APIM-publish-to-portal, a pipeline." source="media/automated-api-deployment-jobs-in-api-management-publish.png" lightbox="media/automated-api-deployment-jobs-in-api-management-publish.png":::

-  After this pipeline runs successfully, all the changes are published into the API Management instance.
+  After this pipeline runs successfully, it publishes the changes in the API Management instance.

 ## Contributors